sankalpsrv/Schematise/README.md

 4. Compare each of the approaches and select a default approach, as well as integrate each approach into the application.

 5. Lastly, to save inference time, integrations with PostgreSQL/sqlite for the cached versions of laws will be stored in the working directory itself.

+6. Release datasets and demonstrate use-cases that have a community relevance.